loeeeee/authelia/docs/content/configuration/second-factor/webauthn.md

 {{< confkey type="list(string)" required="no" >}}

 A list of exclusively required statuses for an authenticator to pass validation.
+See the [reference guide](../../reference/guides/webauthn.md#metadata-status) for information on valid values.

 #### validate_status_prohibited

 {{< confkey type="list(string)" required="no" >}}

 A list of authenticator statuses which for an authenticator that are prohibited from being registered.
+See the [reference guide](../../reference/guides/webauthn.md#metadata-status) for information on valid values.
+It's strongly recommended not changing the default value.

+The default configuration for this option is as per the [Configuration](#configuration) example above.

 ## Frequently Asked Questions